 Now for the best part….the beer.
 Try the Dubbel Blonde which was definitely my favourite.
 Proost everyone!

 *Did you enjoy it?
-This is a guest post from a fellow blogger, Sophie (Saskia is her daughter and she features in the last shot).
+This is a guest post from a fellow blogger, Sophie (Saskia is her daughter).
 Do head over to Sophie’s and experience with her a life in the shires, where the lovely lady lives in an old house with a wonderful family, two cats and her dog Dottie (we clearly have something in common).